Conservative State Value Estimation for Offline Reinforcement Learning: Preliminaries

-\textbf{Constrained Policy Optimization.} To address the issues of distribution drift between learning policy and behaviour policy, one approach is to constrain the learning policy close to the behaviour policy \citep{bai2021pessimistic, wu2019behavior, nair2020awac, offline-rl_survey, batch-rl}.
-Here we take Advantage Weighted Regression\cite{peng2019advantage, nair2020awac} which adopts an implicit KL divergence to constrain the distance of policies as example:
+\textbf{Constrained Policy Optimization.} To address the issues of distribution shift between the learning policy and the behavior policy, one approach is to constrain the learning policy close to the behavior policy \citep{bai2021pessimistic, wu2019behavior, nair2020awac, offline-rl_survey, batch-rl}.
+As an example, AdvantageWeighted Regression(AWR)\cite{peng2019advantage, nair2020awac} employs an implicit KL divergence to regulate the distance between policies:

-where $A^{\pi^k}$ is the advantage of policy $\pi^k$, and $Z$ the normalization constant for $s$.
+Here, $A^{\pi^k}$ is the advantage of policy $\pi^k$, and $Z$ serves as the normalization constant for $s$.

 \textbf{Model-based Offline RL.} In RL, the model is an approximation of the MDP $M$.
-We denote a model as $\hat{M} := (\gS, \gA, \hat{P}, \hat{r}, \rho, \gamma)$, where $\hat{P}$ and $\hat{r}$ are approximations of $P$ and $r$ respectively.
-In offline RL, the model is often used to augment data~\citep{yu2020mopo, yu2021combo} or act as a surrogate of real environment to interact with agent~\citep{morel}, which would easily introduce bootstrapped errors along the long horizon \cite{janner2019trust}.
-In this paper, we only use model for one-step sampling on the next states that are approximately reachable from the dataset.
+Such a model is denoted as $\hat{M} := (\gS, \gA, \hat{P}, \hat{r}, \rho, \gamma)$, with $\hat{P}$ and $\hat{r}$ being approximation of $P$ and $r$ respectively.
+Within offline RL, the model is commomly used to augment data~\citep{yu2020mopo, yu2021combo} or act as a surrogate of the real environment during interaction~\citep{morel}.However, such practices can inadvertently introduce bootstrapped errors over extended horizons\cite{janner2019trust}.
+In this paper, we restrict the use of the model to one-step sampling on the next states that are approximately reachable from the dataset.